peter-frentrup/NppMenuSearch/Readme.txt

 Place NppMenuSearch.dll in the plugins\ subfolder of the Notepad++ install folder;

 2) Usage
-The plugin adds a text box too the Notepad++ toolbar.
+The plugin adds a text box to the Notepad++ toolbar.
 - Use Ctrl+M or use the mouse to select it.
 - Type some characters, e.g. "number con".
   As you type, a drop-down list of found menu items appears.